-I’ve been posed with the question ” wouldn’t you rather be a guest and enjoy the wedding?”.
+“Wouldn’t you rather be a guest and enjoy the wedding?” is a question I get often.
 Mimi and Ted approached me with this question, and to be honest when they asked, I needed some time to think about it.
-During that time, Amy and Jordan, a wife and husband photographer team, that I admire, wrote a blog post on their thoughts about whether to be a photographer or guest, especially for friends and family.
-In their post they wrote, ” The truth is, as the photographers, we get to spend more time with the bride and groom than anyone, and you can’t put a price on being the ones who get to push the button that saves their memories forever.”
+Amy and Jordan, a wife and husband photographer team, that I admire, wrote a blog post on their thoughts.
+In their post they write, ” The truth is, as the photographers, we get to spend more time with the bride and groom than anyone, and you can’t put a price on being the ones who get to push the button that saves their memories forever.”
 Making a decision after reading that was a bit easier!
 Who doesn’t want to be the person that gets to create images that will last a lifetime?

 Staying at the golf course for the portrait session, we were treated to a ride by Brian, who has been at the golf course since ’97.
 What a delight it was to have him take us around with his knowledge and stories.
-By the time the ceremony finished, it was right during golden hour.
+By the time the ceremony finished, it was right during the golden hour.
 It’s been so long since I got to shoot a wedding during sunset, I couldn’t have asked for better lighting!
-The golf course was closed a week before meaning we were able to wonder around the greens.
-Both sides of the bridal party, were so tremendously fun to work with resembling Mimi and Ted.
+The golf course was closed a week before meaning we were able to wander around the greens.
+Both sides of the bridal party were so tremendously fun to work with resembling Mimi and Ted.

 16 years later, I’m so blessed to call these two my friends!
 In my speech to these two, I wrote that I was the child they wish they never had.
 But I guess God has a reason for everything.
 With so many more adventures to come, who knows what we’ll be talking about another 16 years from now.
-THANK YOU to you two for continually showing your love, compassion, and acting like were 14 when were altogether.
+THANK YOU to you two for continually showing your love, compassion, and acting like were 14 when were all together.
 Congrats to these two and wishing you all the best!